ZeyuThomasLiu/ZeyuThomasLiu.github.io/_pages/publications.md

 ---

-The publications below are in alphabetical order, unless marked by *, which indicates main contributors in alphabetical order.
+The publications below are in alphabetical order (either among all authors or among all student authors), unless marked by *, which indicates main contributor.

 ### Published

+- Arthur Lazzaretti, <u>Zeyu Liu</u>, Ben Fisch, Peihan Miao, Charalampos Papamanthou.
+"Multi-Server Doubly Efficient PIR in the Classical Model and Beyond."
+TCC 2025 (To appear).

+- <u>Zeyu Liu</u>, Katerina Sotiraki, Eran Tromer, Yunhao Wang.
+"Lattice-based Multi-message Multi-recipient KEM/PKE with Malicious Security."
+Asiacrypt 2025 (To appear).

-- <u>Zeyu Liu</u>\*, Yunhao Wang\*, Ben Fisch.
+- <u>Zeyu Liu</u>, Yunhao Wang, Ben Fisch.
 "IND-CPA-D of Exact FHE Bootstrapping: A New Attack, A General Fix, and A Stronger Model."
 CCS 2025 (To appear).

 - Xinxuan Zhang\*, Ruida Wang, <u> Zeyu Liu </u>, Binwu Xiang, Yi Deng, Ben Fisch, Xianhui Lu.
 "Phalanx: An FHE-Friendly SNARK for Verifiable Computation on Encrypted Data."
 CCS 2025 (To appear).